Tangier Ibn Battouta Airport: Facilities

 A new airport terminal building was opened in 2008 to provide for many more flights and increased passenger capability, as Tangier has grown rapidly and modernised.

 Aircraft parking space of 40640 m² supports up to four Boeing 737s and one Boeing 747.
 For small craft two dedicated sections are assigned.
 The air terminal is 12000 m² and designed to handle passengers per year.
 The cargo terminal is 529 m² of covered space.

 The airport has two runways but only the longer runway is in active use and 07/25 is closed.
 The 3500 meter long runway 10/28 is open and is capable of handling all sizes of aircraft up to the size of a Boeing 747 and Airbus A380-800.

 The airport has an ILS status (Loc – Glide – DME) and offers the following radionavigational aids: VOR – DME – NDB.
 PAPI lighting available for runway 10/28 for approaches from either direction.

-Tangier-Ibn Battouta is one of the six airports in Morocco where ONDA offers its special VIP service Salon Convives de Marque.
+Tangier-Ibn Battouta is one of the six airports in Morocco where Airports of Marocco offers its special Salon Convives de Marque VIP service.